JosunLP/ReBird/README.md

-# UserScriptProjectTemplate
+# ReBird

-A user script project template to create large and structured TypeScript projects for Tampermonkey or Greasemonkey.
-It is intended to form a scalable base and is primarily aimed at the Ingress community.
+A Browser Extension to fight X and bring back the 🐦